iconix/iconix.github.io/_posts/2018-08-03-deephypebot.md

 ### Neural network

 A _language model_ (LM) is an approach to generating text by estimating the probability distribution over sequences of linguistic units (characters, words, sentences).
-This project centers around a _sequence-to-sequence variational autoencoder_ (seq2seq VAE) model that generates text with an additional _latent constraints generative adversarial network_ (LC-GAN) model that helps control aspects of the text generated.
+This project centers around a _sequence-to-sequence conditional variational autoencoder_ (seq2seq CVAE) model that generates text conditioned on a thought vector `z` + attributes of the referenced music `v` (simply concatenated together as `cat(z, v)`).
+The conditional fed into the CVAE is provided by an additional _latent constraints generative adversarial network_ (LC-GAN) model that helps control aspects of the text generated.

-The seq2seq VAE consists of an LSTM-based encoder and decoder, and once trained, the decoder can be used independently as a language model conditioned on latent space `z` (more on seq2seq VAEs [here](https://iconix.github.io/dl/2018/06/29/energy-and-vae#seq2seq-vae-for-text-generation)).
+The CVAE consists of an LSTM-based encoder and decoder, and once trained, the decoder can be used independently as a language model conditioned on latent space `cat(z, v)` (more on seq2seq VAEs [here](/dl/2018/06/29/energy-and-vae#seq2seq-vae-for-text-generation)).
+The conditional input is fed into the decoder only.

-Then the LC-GAN can be used to fine-tune the input `z` to this LM to generate samples with specific attributes, such as realism or readability (more on the LC-GAN [here](https://iconix.github.io/dl/2018/07/28/lcgan)).
-It can also be used to condition generations on attributes like song audio features or artist genres.
+The LC-GAN is used to determine which conditional inputs `cat(z, v)` to this LM tend to generate samples with particular attributes (more on the LC-GAN [here](/dl/2018/07/28/lcgan)).
+This project uses LDA topic modeling as its automatic reward function for encouraging samples of a descriptive, almost flowery style (more on LDA topic modeling [here](/dl/2018/08/24/project-notes-2)).
+The generator is trained to fool the discriminator with "fake" (e.g., not from training data) samples, ostensibly from the desired topic set.
+Once trained, the generator can be used independently to provide conditional inputs to the CVAE for inference.

 ### Making inference requests to the network